MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 Adaptive Card responsive layout helps you to design Adaptive Cards with different layouts that adapt to different card widths in the context where the card is displayed.
 When you design Adaptive Card for your app, ensure that you provide a better user experience across chat, channels, and meeting chat in Teams desktop and mobile clients.

-[Add image for resposive Adaptive card in mobile and desktop]
+[Add image for resposive Adaptive card in mobile and desktop.]

 #### Design responsive Adaptive Cards